 15-17 Tavistock Place

-My primary research interests are in the contextual and socio-environmental determinants of health (particularly diet and physical activity) and the application of statistical methods for longitudinal data analysis.
-I am currently working on an MRC-funded project aiming to analyse the impact of food prices and industry-led changes in food systems on household food and beverage consumption and diet-related health outcomes.
+My primary research interests are in the contextual and socio-environmental determinants of health (particularly diet and physical activity) and the application of novel statistical methods.
+I am currently working on an MRC-funded project aiming to analyse the impact of policy and industry-led changes in food systems on household food and beverage consumption.
 In this project, I work with large disaggregated household food and beverage expenditure data.

 I am a member of the Population Health Innovation Lab (PHI|Lab).

 I teach on the MSc modules ‘Basic Statistics for Public Health & Policy‘, ‘Evaluation of Public Health Interventions‘ and ‘Advanced Statistical Modelling‘ at LSHTM.

 I supervise the research of Masters, DrPH and PhD students and welcome enquiries from any prospective research students.